duniter/gitlab/InstallGitlab.md

 # First connection
 At first connection, you will be asked to create a password for admin user.

-Once done, create the first user, set him administrator rights, disconnect, connect as this user and then block original admin user (security purpose)
+Once done, create the first user, (I recommand to do it by github connexion) set him administrator rights, disconnect, connect as this user and then block original admin user (security purpose)